 - Slowly add the powdered sugar until a soft dough forms.

 - Roll the peanut butter dough into 36 small balls.
 Press the peanut butter filling between two waffle pretzels.

-Other Easy Candy Recipes
+Other Easy Holiday Candies

 - Cookie Dough Truffles